dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 :::image type="content" source="media/flyout/two-page-app-flyout.png" alt-text="Screenshot of a Shell two page app with flyout items.":::

-In this example, each `ShellContent` object can only be accessed through flyout items, and not through tabs.
+In this example, each <xref:Microsoft.Maui.Controls.ShellContent> object can only be accessed through flyout items, and not through tabs.
 This is because by default, tabs will only be displayed if the flyout item contains more than one tab.

 > [!IMPORTANT]
 > In a Shell app, pages are created on demand in response to navigation.
-This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each `ShellContent` object to a <xref:Microsoft.Maui.Controls.ContentPage> object.
+This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each <xref:Microsoft.Maui.Controls.ShellContent> object to a <xref:Microsoft.Maui.Controls.ContentPage> object.

 Shell has implicit conversion operators that enable the Shell visual hierarchy to be simplified, without introducing additional views into the visual tree.
-This is possible because a subclassed <xref:Microsoft.Maui.Controls.Shell> object can only ever contain <xref:Microsoft.Maui.Controls.FlyoutItem> objects or a <xref:Microsoft.Maui.Controls.TabBar> object, which can only ever contain <xref:Microsoft.Maui.Controls.Tab> objects, which can only ever contain `ShellContent` objects.
+This is possible because a subclassed <xref:Microsoft.Maui.Controls.Shell> object can only ever contain <xref:Microsoft.Maui.Controls.FlyoutItem> objects or a <xref:Microsoft.Maui.Controls.TabBar> object, which can only ever contain <xref:Microsoft.Maui.Controls.Tab> objects, which can only ever contain <xref:Microsoft.Maui.Controls.ShellContent> objects.
 These implicit conversion operators can be used to remove the <xref:Microsoft.Maui.Controls.FlyoutItem> and <xref:Microsoft.Maui.Controls.Tab> objects from the previous example:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"